AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Shopping

-This may indicate that customers prefer the tailored approach of having to finalize their policy with an agent.
+This may indicate that customers prefer to finalize their policy with an agent.
 J.D.
 Power’s study also evaluates factors such as the policy offerings, price, quote process and distribution channel, so the rankings also suggest that customers are satisfied with other aspects of the company, such as the pricing and availability of agents.

 GEICO vs. State Farm Mobile App and Online Tools